geometor/euclid.geometor.com/pages/02.elements/01.book-1/01.definitions/20.20/article.md

 taxonomy:
   tag:
   category:
-    -
+    - figures
 ---

-<p>Of trilateral figures, an equilateral triangle is that which has its three sides equal, an isosceles triangle that which has two of its sides alone equal, and a scalene triangle that which has its three sides unequal.</p>
+Of <term>trilateral figures</term>, an equilateral triangle is that which has its three sides equal, an isosceles triangle that which has two of its sides alone equal, and a scalene triangle that which has its three sides unequal.

 ===

-<h1>20</h1>
-<p>Of trilateral figures, an equilateral triangle is that which has its three sides equal, an isosceles triangle that which has two of its sides alone equal, and a scalene triangle that which has its three sides unequal.</p>